anna-data-analytics/bellabeat-case-study/README.md

 | 238.0 | 22 |
 | 122.0 | 23 |

 Users walk the most around 12pm-2pm, 5pm-7pm.

 They are lunch time and evening time.

 The least active time was at night 12am-5am.

 ![image](https://github.com/user-attachments/assets/a0fc35e8-6dee-4912-99a5-f1074de23897)

-iv.
-Average sleep duration (in hours) by weekday
+4. Average sleep duration (in hours) by weekday.

 ```sql
 SELECT
   ROUND((AVG(TotalMinutesAsleep)/60),2) AS avg_sleep_hours,